lupyuen/lupyuen.github.io/src/dsi3.md

 The best way to understand what's really inside PinePhone: Creating our own __PinePhone Display Driver__.

-That's why we're doing all this PinePhone Reverse-Engineering to Zig and then to C!
+That's why we're doing all this __PinePhone Reverse-Engineering__...
+First to Zig, then to C!

 _What about other cool open-source Allwinner A64 gadgets like [TERES-I](https://www.olimex.com/Products/DIY-Laptop/KITS/TERES-A64-BLACK/open-source-hardware)?_